-After we arrived at the train station in Füssen, we took a public bus up to the hillfoot, then walked up the hill together.
+After we arrived at the train station in Füssen, we took a public bus up to the hillfoot and the village, then walked up the hill to the castle together.

 We then had some free time.
-This is when you can visit the inside of the castle on a guided tour for an additional 13 euros.
-The tours do not include this on purpose because some people might just want to skip the inside and rather spend the time walking around, taking more pictures.
+This is when you can visit the inside of the castle on a guided tour for an additional 13.50 Euros.
+The tours do not include this on purpose because some people might just want to skip the inside and rather spend the time walking around the area and taking more pictures.

 Afterwards, everyone walked down to the village independently, from where we took the bus back to Füssen's train station.

-On the train back to Munich, our tour guide told us some more interesting facts about Ludwig, Bavaria, Munich and Germany.
+On the train back to Munich, our tour guide told us some more interesting facts about Ludwig II, Bavaria, Munich and Germany.